ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM / DECODEMi: Systematic assessment of the role of the tumor microenvironment in clinical response from deconvolved bulk transcriptome
+# DECODEM / DECODEMi: Systematic assessment of the tumor microenvironment roles in clinical response in a cell-type-specific manner from bulk transcriptome

 </div>